ReallySecureShell/Simple_Encryption_Setup/README.md

 You <b>cannot</b> encrypt your system while it's in use.
 You must boot into another system to run this script.
 A good choice is to burn a Clonezilla ISO to a USB drive.
 Clonezilla has all the software that we need to setup encryption on the main drive.<br>

 Also be sure to unplug/disable any device that you do not want encrypted.
-This only applies to devices listed in your /etc/fstab (such as an external drive).
+This only applies to devices listed in your /etc/fstab.

 ### Required Packages
 There are two required packages: initramfs-tools, and cryptsetup.
 Both are available in the default Ubuntu repositories.
 And it is assumed that most Ubuntu derivatives will also carry these packages. <b>You must install these packages on the target system <i>before</i> encrypting</b>.